 These next pictures are by Roceli Munoz along with 2 videos I shot of Marlon telling his story.
 The first one with Steve, Mike and Marlon has better sound as it is shielded from the wind.
 I thought the second one was nice as it is outside and included the family.

 The amazing story of how Marlon Gonzalez saved Mirna Graciela Paguada’s life

 Take two outside version Marlon’s story of saving Mirna Graciela Paguada’s life.

 For everyone there that afternoon and each in our own private way, a stronger bond has been formed from Victoria House to San Mateo.

 Not wanting to end a special occasion so fast, I decided after the interview we should head over to Admiral Nelson Bar to enjoy a toast.
-Lara suggested the girls try Shirley Temple’s, everyone else went with soda’s and I opted for fresh lime juice.
+Lara suggested the girls try Shirley Temples, while everyone else went with soda’s.
+I opted for fresh lime juice.
 Thank you Janet and Victoria House for your contribution to our celebration.

 Before long Wilson’s clowning around had Karen directing us to move the photo shoot outside so he could enjoy a wider area to play for the camera.
 She is great with kids and knows how to get them having the time of their life.
 Evlyn was a close second for energy, Jorge and Mirna enjoyed watching the show.